sperezconesa/electroporation_modeling/README.md

 Try out [mybinder](https://mybinder.org/v2/gh/sperezconesa/electroporation_modeling/HEAD) to run the notebooks live on the cloud!

+For the moment, you can't recreate the models (too few memory on binder) and can't upload them from the github repo.

+WIP: load models from OSF or similar.

 ### Recreate conda environment

 To recreate the conda environment used: